 In terms of costs, consider agent’s commission, Land Department and registration fees, along with bank charges if you are taking a mortgage, then as an owner you will pay service charges and maintenance on the property too.

-Is the unit you are buying off-plan property or ready to move in?
+Is the unit you are buying Off plan apartments for sale in Dubai or ready to move in?
 Off-plan may give you more time to pay as payments are related to completion stages, but will delay you moving in or any rental income.
 Ready to move in means it’s waiting to be your home or to start being let out.

 This neatly brings us to the final point – is your property is going to be an investment to rent out or are you going to live in it?
 This is crucial as it will greatly influence the type and location of your purchase.

 Find out about the various communities you are considering – identify your needs and match them with the community that meets them the most.

 Do you prefer a villa or an apartment?
 Do you want to be close to work?
 Is there a nearby school if you have children?
 Are the community amenities adequate…?
 And so on.